 Of course they do come in smaller sizes, but nine times out of ten when a bass angler refers to swimbait fishing, they are talking about baits between six and twelve inches long.

 Although your more likely to get strikes from trophy bass when fishing a these big baits, that doesn’t mean smaller bass won’t hit them too.
 Bass will attempt to eat fish of all sizes, even fish the same size as them.

 Types of Swimbaits

-In general, swimbait designs can be broken down in to three categories: hard bodied, soft bodied, and paddle tails.
+Swimbait designs can be broken down into three categories: hard bodied, soft bodied, and paddle tails.
 There are subcategories of each type and some come in a combination, like having a hard body with a soft rubber tail.
-Overall they are typically made of wood, hard plastic, or soft plastic.
-Heres a list of the different categories and subcategories before we take a closer look at each one.
+They are typically made of wood, hard plastic, or soft plastic.
+Here’s a list of the different categories and subcategories before we take a closer look at each one.

 - Hard Body

 - Multi Jointed

 - Glide Baits